Distance-aware Soft Prompt Guidance for Multimodal Valence-Arousal Estimation: Experiments and Results

-Finally, we analyze the impact of the grid center coordinates and the smoothing parameter $\sigma$.
-We compare the standard setting ($c \in \{-1.0, 0, 1.0\}, \sigma=0.6$) against a localized setting ($c \in \{-0.66, 0, 0.66\}, \sigma=0.45$).
-Table 3 shows that the localized configuration provides superior performance.
-This is because the emotional intensities in the Aff-Wild2 dataset are more frequently distributed within the $\pm 0.66$ range, allowing the soft-prompting mechanism to provide more precise semantic guidance.
+Finally, we analyze the impact of the region center coordinates and the smoothing parameter $\sigma$.
+We compare the standard setting ($c \in \{-1.0, 0, 1.0\}, \sigma=0.6$) against a localized setting ($c \in \{-0.66, 0, 0.66\}, \sigma=0.45$). \cref{tab:grid_config} shows that the localized configuration provides superior performance.
+This is because the emotional intensities in the Aff-Wild2 dataset\cite{affwild2} are more frequently distributed within the $\pm 0.66$ range, allowing the soft prompting mechanism to provide more precise semantic guidance.